mariatorrentedev/eCannab-server/README.md

 - Every User has the ability to create an account and login.
 - Every User has the ability to create/edit/delete a site.
 - Every User has the ability to create/edit/delete products and adds it to a site.
-- Every User has the ability to create resources and add it to the eCannab Global source.
+- Every User has the ability to create/edit/delete products and adds it to a site.
-- Every User has the ability to add resources from the eCannab global source to their own site.
 - Every Customer in a site can create an account and login.
 - Every Customer has the ability to add products to the cart and make an order.
 - Every Customer has the ability to search products by title and more.